-- Under the Regulations, the Maximum Average Class Size for all Secondary School Grades is 21 : 1.
+- Under the Regulations, the Maximum Average Class Size for all Secondary School Grades is 21:1.
+Under the Regulations,

-However, school boards may adjust the Maximum Average Class Size up to 22 : 1 - The Board has approved a special motion to increase the Maximum Average Class Size up to 22: 1.
+However, school boards may adjust the Maximum Average Class Size up to 22:1 - The Board has approved a special motion to increase the Maximum Average Class Size up to 22:1.